Flizrx/Virus/README.md

 # Virus
-A virus that changes the wallpaper, turns on the music, turns off the keyboard and mouse, and adds the virus itself to startup.
-After which the computer reboots and the virus is activated.
+A virus that changes the wallpaper, turns on music, disables the keyboard and mouse, and also adds the virus itself to startup.
+After which the computer restarts and the virus is activated.
+The virus destroys the MBR and also several sections in the registry

 DENIAL OF RESPONSIBILITY